 With free weights, the angle of the resistance is always vertical.
 This is because the resistance comes from gravity.
 This isn’t a bad thing at all, as it is how the real world works, but it does limit the way you can perform the exercises.

-For example, if you want to work the chest with free weights, you must be laying down and pressing towards the ceiling.
+For example, if you want to work the chest with free weights, you must be lying down and pressing towards the ceiling.
 The resistance changes when you begin to push it in any other direction.

 No matter what angle you choose to pull the cable from, the amount of resistance will remain the same.
 This is true because of the pulley system.